o3de/o3de.org/content/docs/welcomeguide/tutor-ch02-create-an-entity.md

 For extra credit, try using the steps above to create an new entity, add a White Box component, and use some of the additional editing features of the [White Box component](https://docs.aws.amazon.com/lumberyard/latest/userguide/component-white-box.html) to create a more complex environment asset\.

-When you’re ready, try [Tutorial Three: Build a player character](tutor-ch03-build-a-player-character.md)\.
+When you're ready, try [Tutorial Three: Build a player character](tutor-ch03-build-a-player-character.md)\.